MSM S.T.E.A.M. Academy

 The Academy offers Fall, Spring and Summer programs:

 Fall and Spring Programs

 The fall and spring programming engages students in grades 4-8.
 Programs are offered for six Saturdays from 9 a.m. – noon.
 Each session offers an exciting learning experience for students in anatomy and basic science laboratory settings assisted by MSM faculty, medical students and graduate students.
 Every session is different, so continued participation is encouraged!

-Students will learn about innovative technologies in science and medicine and properties of matter that interrelate STEAM disciplines and the human body!
+Students will learn about innovative technologies in science and medicine and properties that interrelate STEAM disciplines and the human body!
 Stay tuned as we link STEAM to medicine, and health professions/STEM careers.

 - Fall Session Applications Open: July 1st and close August 15th.

 - Spring Session Applications Open: December 1st and close January 15th.